To encourage, promote and advance Safety and Standards in British Air Displays’

 Each Year, the British Air Display Association recognises those who have made exceptional contributions or achievements within the airshow world.
 These are awarded at the BADA Annual General Meetings.

-The BADA Trophy, sponsored by Hayward Aviation is awarded to an individual or organisation that demonstrates the aims of the association ‘To encourage, promote and advance Safety and Standards in British Air Displays’
+The BADA Trophy, sponsored by Gallagher is awarded to an individual or organisation that demonstrates the aims of the association ‘To encourage, promote and advance Safety and Standards in British Air Displays’

 The Miss Demeanour Trophy, Gifted by Jonathon Whaley, is for the year’s “unsung hero” – this can be an individual or organisation that ‘went the extra mile’ to deliver a display or event.